How circumstantial or indirect evidence of obvious intoxication works in a Texas dram shop case:

 Types of Circumstantial Evidence in a Dram Shop Case

 When conducting a dram shop investigation and reviewing the evidence, certain types of circumstantial evidence will be essential in proving up your case.
-The initial type of circumstantial evidence we obtain testimony from eyewitnesses, including first responders.
-Fire personnel and emergency medical technicians can give testimony relating to the appearance of the suspected drunk driver immediately following the accident.
+Testimony from eyewitnesses, including first responders, is the first type of circumstantial evidence we obtain.
+These professionals, who are very familiar with the telltale signs of intoxication, can give reliable testimony relating to the appearance of the suspected drunk driver immediately following the accident.

 Further, we typically obtain the opinion of a toxicologist in most dram shop cases.
-Essentially, a toxicologist will either examine the blood serum sample that was taken by the police and determine how drunk the intoxicated person would have appeared to be while at the bar, or the toxicologist will review the circumstantial evidence and testimony surrounding a drunken person’s conduct, and they will deduce from that an estimate of the intoxicated person’s BAC.
+Essentially, a toxicologist will either examine the blood serum sample that was taken by the police and use it to determine how drunk the intoxicated person would likely have appeared to be while at the bar, or the toxicologist will review the circumstantial evidence and testimony surrounding a drunken person's conduct, and deduce from that evidence an estimate of the intoxicated person's BAC.

 More on circumstantial evidence.